College of Liberal Arts & Social Sciences > Academics > School of Public Service > Graduate Programs > Online Degrees

 All online programs are accredited by

-Faculty present course material pairing an innovative mix of asynchronous learning based on discussion forums (using the
+Faculty present course material pairing a mix of asynchronous learning based on discussion forums (using the

 Desire2Learn course management system) with faculty-directed real-time synchronous learning with video and audio (using

 Zoom technology).
 Desire2Learn creates a learning environment through a central website rich with course materials, e-mail, discussion boards, online quizzes, an online grade book, workgroup space, and document sharing.
-An online student must be able to complete basic tasks, such as downloading and installing programs, using word processing software (such as Microsoft Word), using a web browser (such as Chrome, Internet Explorer, Firefox or Safari), and sending e-mail.
-DePaul University provides free training to graduate students who need to polish their computer skills.
+An online student must have necessary technology to participate in an online environment such as, a web cam, microphone/headset, and reliable internet access.

-There are no required classroom meetings in an online course (students meet online for a mandatory orientation before classes begin).
-Online students participate fully in the programs; taking the same courses, from the same faculty as in class students.
+Online students participate fully in their graduate degree programs, taking the same courses from the same faculty as in class students.
 Students can substitute an online course with an on-site class taught on DePaul’s Loop campus.
 Online students are also encouraged to participate in the school’s rich study abroad program by taking a class in Belgium, India, Northern Ireland or Tanzania.

 The online course requirements are the same as those for the corresponding on-site degrees.
-Online degrees cohorts begin only in the autumn term and have a required course sequence.
+Online degrees cohorts begin only in the Autumn Quarter and have a suggested course sequence.
 Students can choose to study full time (2 courses per term) or part time (1 course per term).
-Online students are required to have certain equipment and software to fully participate in the online program.
-For a list of required materials,
+For more information about course requirements and enrollment please contact the Assistant Director for Academic Advising, Eunice Amador (SPSAdvising@depaul.edu).

-DePaul University Student IDYou will need a student ID to avail of services provided by DePaul University.
+DePaul University Student IDYou will need a student ID to access services provided by DePaul University.
 These services include online access to DePaul's library resources as well as to physically check out books from our libraries or from our partner libraries (see I-Share network below).
-In addition you will need your student ID to take proctored exams in the SPS Online program.
 To obtain your DePaul student ID, follow the instructions on the

 DePaul ID information page.